 I mentioned I used Ghirardelli Chocolate Chips (just for your info; purchase at your local grocery; they are way less expensive than online at their site or on Amazon).
 The resulting hot chocolate was absolutely delicious, very rich; the quality was obvious.

-Other choices would be good chocolate bars like Lindt.
+Other choices that would be good are chocolate bars like Lindt.
 I found that for me, I loved combining equal amounts of semi-sweet chocolate with milk chocolate; sort of my nirvana of chocolate.

 So let’s get to the process!

 - Step one?
 Well it could be heating the chocolate but step one for me is cutting the form you use into individual pieces.
 I have a neighbor who has been making and selling these the last several months and Heather kindly gave me this tip.